dbubel-rm/hangouts_parser/README.md

-# hangouts_parser
-extract data from google hangout json file
+# Google Hangout JSON parser.
+Extract data from google hangout json file.
+At this point it only extracts conversation data.
+If you dont wish to compile yourself, just grab the latest build from the release tab.
+### Format
+* timestamp, conversation_id, participants, text
+### Usage:
+* ./hangout_parser -jsonfile=your_json_file.json > outputfile.csv